OpenElectionData/catco-guide/_guide/6-where-will-you-say-it.en.md

 {% textarea label="Are there blogs or websites focused on politics and elections that are widely read?" id="blogs or websites" size="small" button="false" %}

-{% textarea label="What are the political leanings (if any) of the print, broadcast, or internet outlets you've listed?" id="political learning" size="small" button="false" %}
+{% textarea label="What are the political leanings (if any) of the print, broadcast, or internet outlets you've listed?" id="political leanings" size="small" button="false" %}

 {% textarea label="What social networks are popular and with whom?" id="social network" size="small" button="false" %}